 Our holy place, the church, is not a building or geographic space that can be shut down.
-Our holy place, the church, is not a right that can be demanded.
+Now is our holy place, the church, a right that can be demanded.
 The Church is a people, and it is spirit and it is truth.
-We are the body of Christ, and if laceration, crucifixion, and burial could not destroy this body, neither can any word from the government.
-Do you see how encouraging the message of “spirit and truth” is?
-As long as the spirit of God moves and as long as he is true, we cannot lose.
-Whether from home, from basements, from quarantine, we cannot lose.
+We are the body of Christ, and if laceration, crucifixion, and burial could not destroy this body, neither can a government lockdown.
+As long as the spirit of God moves and as long as it is true, we cannot lose.
+Whether from home, from basements, in quarantine, we cannot lose.

-To call this persecution, I think, is incredibly disrespectful to those who are actually persecuted.
-And maybe this points to an unhealthy fossilization in our faith habits.
+To call this persecution is not only inaccurate but so disrespectful to those who are actually persecuted.
 Have we grown so accustomed to our holy place that we’ve become entitled, no longer recognizing it as the gift that it truly is?
 Have we grown so self-centered that we don’t think about the ways we may be endangering our neighbors by congregating?
 Have we grown so privileged that equal treatment feels like oppression?

 It’s true that Jesus rebelled against his government, but only in ways shaped by his compassion for the crowd.
 Jesus made neither pleas nor demands to imperial Roman government or religious leaders.
 He was busy concerning himself with the wellbeing of the crowd.
 In Jesus’s time, the crowd needed food and healing.
 In our time, the crowd still needs food and healing, yes, but they also need us to stay home and do our part to minimize any chances of further spreading COVID-19.
 This is something we can do.

 I miss the physical church.
-I miss the energy that rises with our happy greetings, then falls to a silent rumbling during the call to worship, and breaks forth again when we sing and pray.
-I miss the special feeling of connectedness that only comes in a physically shared space.
+I miss the energy that rises with our happy greetings, then falls to a silent humming during the call to worship, and breaks forth again when we sing and pray together.
+I miss the feeling of connectedness that only comes in a space shared physically.

-But right now the world needs us to be a church that celebrates not from a specific place, but in spirit and truth.
-Jesus promised suffering and persecution, but it shouldn’t be because we couldn’t give up congregating in buildings when our global health depended upon it.
+But right now the world needs us to be a Church that celebrates not from a place, but in spirit and truth.
+Jesus promised suffering and persecution, but it shouldn’t be because we refused to give up our sense of entitlement.

-I hope and pray that the church hasn’t forgotten that we exist here on this earth to humbly serve it and its people, not to rearrange policies that better suit our convenience and (this may upset some) to better suit even our convictions about what’s right and wrong.
+I hope and pray that the church hasn’t forgotten that we exist here on this earth to serve it and its people, not to rearrange policies that better suit our convenience and (this may upset some) to better suit even our convictions about what’s right and wrong.
 Jesus was holy without changing the law; instead the law killed him.
-So what makes the church think we are being Christ-like by asserting political power and fighting for laws that reflect our beliefs?
+And that makes me doubt that the Church is being Christ-like by asserting political power and fighting for policies that enforce our beliefs.
 Yes, Jesus loves the church and has given it power, but this love and power are in our hands so that we the church can serve the world.
 The mission was always the world, not just believers.
 Right now humanity is in collective mourning, and this is the time in which worship fully inspired by spirit and truth is the most compelling call that we can send out to the world.